mfactory-lab/ic-solana/README.md

 ## Overview

-**IC-Solana** is a solution that bridges [Solana](https://solana.com/) with the [Internet Computer](https://internetcomputer.org/).
+**Solana RPC** is a solution that bridges [Solana](https://solana.com/) with the [Internet Computer](https://internetcomputer.org/).
 It allows developers to build decentralized applications (dApps) on the Internet Computer with functionality comparable to traditional Solana dApps.
 This integration combines the capabilities of both blockchain networks, making it easier to develop cross-chain applications and expand the possibilities for decentralized solutions.

 ## Quick start

 Add the following configuration to your `dfx.json` file (replace the `ic` principal with any option from the list of available canisters):

 ```json
 {